This post may contain affiliate links. Please see my disclosure policy for details.

 - The Ship Inn – this highly recommended restaurant starts serving lunch around 11.30am, so make sure you head in and grab a table so you don’t miss out!
 They serve up a wholesome range of classic pub grub with local beers on tap. click here to see a menu.

 Is there a food shop on Holy Island?
 If you’re looking to buy some food to takeaway on Holy Island, The Island Store is a local supermarket.
-It sells packaged sandwiches, drinks and your usual food that you can find in a supermarket.
+It sells packaged sandwiches, drinks and the usual food that you can find in a supermarket.
 Perfect if you just want lunch on the go!